 dark moody reading corner with a bouclé armchair in warm oatmeal

 Bouclé is one of the most useful.
 Its looped, nubby surface is almost entirely matte and holds its own in low light without competing for attention.
 An upholstered accent chair in natural or warm-toned bouclé can do exactly what a room full of sleeker materials needs, softening the composition without disrupting its mood.
-The roughness of the weave also reads quite differently depending on the light source, which makes it an active rather than passive contributor to the room's texture story.
+The roughness of the weave also reads differently as the light shifts, which makes it an active rather than passive contributor to the room's texture story.

 Throws and cushions in woven or knitted fabrics serve a related purpose.
 Their informality matters.
 A dark room furnished with only precise, structured materials can feel more like a stage set than a room.
 Relaxed textiles, particularly nubby linen blends and loosely woven wool, signal livability and complete the layering of soft furnishings that keeps a moody room feeling inhabited.